Master real-time voice AI architecture: turn detection, streaming STT/LLM/TTS, native audio trade-offs, WebRTC transport, and barge-in state.

 7 ],

 Design reviews often ask you to compare two design families: cascaded STT -> LLM -> TTS pipelines and native speech-to-speech models.
 Early research systems such as AudioPaLM and SpeechGPT showed the idea was viable.[2][3]
-As of May 28, 2026, native audio is a production API option: OpenAI documents gpt-realtime for realtime audio input and output,[11] and Google documents Gemini Live native-audio sessions with voice activity detection and tool use.[12]
-Native models reduce model handoffs and can retain prosodic signals that a text-only boundary loses, but they do not remove transport, VAD, AEC, or state-management problems.
+Native audio is now a production API option: OpenAI's Realtime API supports live speech-to-speech sessions,[11] and Google documents Gemini Live native-audio sessions with voice activity detection and tool use.[12]
+Provider model catalogs change quickly, so verify current aliases when you implement the route.
+Native models reduce model handoffs and can retain prosodic signals that a text-only boundary loses, but they don't remove transport, VAD, AEC, or state-management problems.

 Use the comparison as a control checklist.
 Native audio can shorten the model path, but you still need stateful sessions, transcript side channels, tool policy, and interruption handling.